cmadland/teaching/pages/02.edci335/13.assignments/03.interactive-learning-resource/section.md

   - Use whatever citation format you are comfortable with (APA, MLA, etc) but please be consistent throughout.
 - The following pages separate from your learning resource
   - A rationale for your technology choices;
-  - links to each peer review of your resource
+  - links to each peer review of your resource (only in the final draft)
-  - a rationale for why you did or did not incorporate your peers recommendations into your final resource
+  - a rationale for why you did or did not incorporate your peers recommendations into your final resource (only in the final draft)